 So the Story Goes...

-Different techniques and styles are useful to express different things: as each painting has its own internal raison d'etre, each image itself suggests an idea of how it could, or should, be painted.
+Different techniques and styles are useful to express different things.
+Each painting has its own internal raison d'etre, each image itself suggests an idea of how it could, or should, be painted.
 Hence, oil, acrylic, mixed media - it's all good!
 I am maybe best known for my large format works in gouache, my favourite medium: it is wondefully high pigment, matte and faster than oil, so I can finish a painting before life has come in the way and changed my mood.
-I regard herself as a draftsman (well, woman...) first and foremost.
-Drawing comes natural to me, and underpins my every painting - in pencil, charcoal or in colour with my trusty vintage Prismacolor pencils, a collector's item that has the characteristics I love: vibrant colour and malleable, expressive lines.
-What I am looking to achieve is a delicate touch, a pervasive sense of beauty and balance that expresses emotion with a kind of minimalism - an economy of colours, lines and composition.
+I regard myself as a draftsman first and foremost.
+Drawing comes natural to me, and underpins my every painting.
+I draw in pencil, charcoal or in colour with my trusty vintage Prismacolor pencils, a collector's item that has that allows me to acheive exceptionally vibrant colour and malleable, expressive lines.
+What I am looking to achieve is a delicate touch, a pervasive sense of beauty and balance that expresses emotion with a kind of minimalism: an economy of colours, lines and composition.

 “The Galerie Stardust [...] have discovered a rare pearl, a painter that is not only gifted but knows her subect, giving us some veritable little works of art"

 "Sara Captain has recently emerged as one of the most succinct portrait artists in the UK"

 “beautifully executed works that really capture [David Bowie's] magic."